 Any tasting should consider the way that the flavor and texture of one tea affects the next teas you taste.
 Some pairings in particular make good counter-compliments.
 In general, lightest to darkest is a good rule.
 One suggestion from our offerings breaks that rule for the sake of interesting aftertaste experience:

-Start with our Mi Lan Xiang Dancong, then pair the incense and mineral textures with a sweet and crisp departure through the Laoshan Dragonwell Green or Jingshan Green.
-Finish with a tea to draw out the sweetness of the green tea and the floral perfume of the Dancong, our Hand Picked Tieguanyin.
+Start with the He Family’s Laoshan Green, then contrast the sweet and crisp vegetals with Li Xiangxi’s juicy Wuyi Oolongs.
+Finish with a tea to draw out the sweetness of the green tea and the floral perfume of the Wuyi: Master Zhang’s Hand Picked Tieguanyin.

 Tasting focused around seasonality:

 Trying autumn, summer and spring teas from the same regions can be a great way to more deeply understand both the region and the effect of weather.
 It is an excersize in subtle tasting that rewards you with interesting flavor differences.
 For example, try:

-Autumn Harvest Laoshan Green, and Autumn Harvest Laoshan Dragonwell. once you get an idea of the hearty bean flavor of the autumn, try the two spring harvest Laoshan teas and see how the crispness of autumn translates into a sweet sparkle in the spring.
+Autumn Harvest Laoshan Green and Laoshan Black.
+Once you get an idea of the hearty bean flavor of the autumn, try the two spring harvest Laoshan teas and see how the crispness of autumn translates into a sweet sparkle in the spring.